emencia/emencia-django-slideshows/README.rst

 * slideshow_instance : the Slideshow model instance;
 * slideshow_slides : a queryset of published slides for the Slideshow instance;

-This available for the template tag and the cms plugin.
+This is available for the template tag and the cms plugin.